PauseAI/pauseai-website/src/posts/offense-defense.md

 For text, the offense seems to be winning.
 OpenAI [discontinued](https://news.ycombinator.com/item?id=36862850) their AI classifier due to low accuracy.

-Measures like watermarking and digital signatures can be used to detect fakes. https://arxiv.org/abs/2303.07205 However, this i
+Luckily, measures like [watermarking](https://arxiv.org/abs/2303.07205) and digital signatures can be used to detect fakes.
+Requiring signatures for all media we consume might be a suitable solution.

 ## Cybersecurity attacks vs defenses